itsGoodJuJu/First-Repo/README.md

 # First-Repo
-This is my first personal repository in which I will practice store work and practice git commands.
+This is my first personal repository in which I will store work and practice git commands.